theel0ja/foss-android/README.md

 # FOSS-Android
-List of [free andd open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) alternatives to proprietary Android apps.
+List of [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) alternatives to proprietary Android apps.

 Feel free to [fork](https://github.com/theel0ja/foss-android/fork) and star this list. :)